ZaneH/kg/content/code/topics/ai/text-generation/fine-tuning-llama3.md

 {"conversations": [{"from": "system", "value": "Write a tweet in all capital letters."}, {"from": "human", "value": "The topic is: Rap music"}, {"from": "gpt", "value": "I LOVE RAP MUSIIIIIIIIC"}]}
 {"conversations": [{"from": "system", "value": "Write a tweet in all capital letters."}, {"from": "human", "value": "The topic is: Pokemon"}, {"from": "gpt", "value": "SNORLAX.
 THAT'S THE TWEET."}]}
 ```

+>[!info]
+>If you need the code for this, ask GPT-4.
+It will give you a better version than I can provide.

 Once I had ~400 lines of data like this, I knew it was enough to train the model.
 I imported it into the Colab space and changed the dataset code accordingly: